frontenddogma/web-development-glossary/manuscript/w.md

 : A CSS feature that allows to specify font files to be downloaded along with a website as it is accessed, meaning that any browser that supports web fonts can use exactly the fonts defined.
 Web fonts are based on CSS `@font-face` rules, which specify the font file(s) to download.
 Several services, like Google Fonts, make it easy to choose and implement web fonts.&nbsp;[‡](#m-web-font)

 Web forms
-: A revision of HTML forms that influenced and got integrated in HTML&nbsp;5.
+: A revision of HTML forms that influenced and got integrated into HTML&nbsp;5.
 The first draft for Web Forms was released in 2003. ℹ︎&nbsp;[w3.org/TR/web-forms-2](https://www.w3.org/TR/web-forms-2/)

 Web framework
 : Software that supports the development of web applications including web services, web resources, and web APIs.
 Web frameworks provide a standard way to build and deploy web applications.
 Web frameworks aim to automate the overhead associated with common activities performed in web development.
 For example, many web frameworks provide libraries for database access, templating frameworks, and session management, and they often promote code reuse.
 Although they often target development of dynamic websites, they are also applicable to static websites.&nbsp;[†](#w-web-framework)